afsc-assessments/ebswp_2023/doc/EBSpollock.md

      sufficiently explored, the SSC looks forward to assessment model configurations that explore the use of a time-series from this method.

-  - _Work on this topic has stalled since survey model efforts focus on methods to incorporate the new Sail Drone acoustic data._
+   _Work on this topic has stalled since survey model efforts focus on methods to incorporate the unmanned surface vessels (USVs) to collect acoustic data._

 The SSC supports ongoing genetic studies to determine the relationship between pollock in the NBS and EBS,  as well as other surrounding regions (AI, GOA).

-  - _A post doctoral research has been assigned to undertake this work but progress has been limited due to lab access_
+   _A post doctoral research has been assigned to undertake this work but progress has been limited due to lab access_

 The SSC supports the continued use of a formal decision table to illustrate risks of alternative harvest strategies.

-  - _This is again included in this year's assessment report_
+   _This is again included in this year's assessment report_

 The SSC supports the GPT’s recommendation to revisit the treatment of all variance parameters
       in the next assessment, particularly those that are set at fixed values (e.g., the value of 0.2 for the acoustic survey).

-  - _This planned activity is only partially underway and will include process error parameters._
+   _This planned activity is only partially underway and will include process error parameters._

 The SSC also looks forward to estimates of movement and abundance along the US-Russia EEZ
       boundary based on echosounders fixed to moorings in this area.

-  - _The moored sounders have been recovered in September 2020 but the data have yet to be processed._
+  _The moored sounders have been recovered in September 2020 but the data have yet to be processed._

-*From previous requests:*
+**From previous requests:**

 Re-examine the geographic subset of data currently used to develop the AVO index, specifically to see if including Bristol Bay data improves the correlation.

-   - _Work on this continues but was given lower priority given that the AVO was not part of this year's assessment_
+   _Work on this continues but was given lower priority given that the AVO was not part of this year's assessment_

 Explore “A” season trends in mean weight at length with a GAM or